ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why powerful people forget their beginnings.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on satire of sudden personality transformations.

 ---